 Playful children are happier, better adjusted, more co-operative and more popular with their peers than those who play less.
 Children also play for longer when a wide variety of toys is available.
 It is not necessarily the most expensive toys that provide the greatest stimulation and enjoyment.
 It is better to have four or five different toys than one very expensive one.

-Children differ enormously in their rate of growth and development so toys should keep pace with children's changing needs and ability levels.
+Children differ enormously in their rate of growth and development so toys should keep pace with children’s changing needs and ability levels.
 Toys should be chosen that are fun for children to play with.
-To be fun they should match the child's maturity and challenge his or her skills.
-Go for products with lots of features, activities, bright colours, different textures and sounds.
+To be fun they should match the child’s maturity and challenge his or her skills.

 For play to be of benefit, children should feel secure and comfortable in their surroundings, with supportive adults present and a wide assortment of toys to play with.
 Children should be encouraged from an early age to get involved in the selection of their toys.
 Children should not be forced to play or pushed to play games that may be too difficult for them.